 So what is CIRS?
 Chronic Inflammatory Response Syndrome, or CIRS is a condition with a wide range of symptoms that are triggered by a biotoxin – usually mold.
 The term CIRS was coined by Dr. Ritchie Shoemaker to describe when a body’s immune system is out of whack.
 In some people, this could mean the immune system is simply weakened, while in others it’s running rampant.

 You can also get CIRS from common chronic sinus infections with MARCONS and tick-borne illnesses like Lyme disease ticks, fish that’s been contaminated with ciguatera, and infections from a brown recluse spider bite.

 Essentially, CIRS is a dysfunctional reaction of the body’s immune system in response to a biotoxin.
 In my practice, I’ve seen the symptoms range from manageable to debilitating.

-The different markers that we can test for, and the differences in how symptoms present, make CIRS a difficult condition to diagnose.
+The different markers we can test for and the differences in how symptoms present make CIRS a complex condition to diagnose.
 Though diagnostics are improving, there still needs to be a cluster of symptoms and an improvement in treatment response for a CIRS diagnosis to be made.

 Unfortunately, it’s not unusual for a person with CIRS to go years, even decades, without a proper diagnosis.